Busting the Myths About the White Boxer Dog

 An Albino, whether a human or animal is classified as having absolutely no skin pigmentation at all.
 Classic traits of an Albino are evidenced with having pink eyes and no color to the body at all.

 Given this known fact, White Boxers are born with white hair and still retain pigmentation although very little and must be kept out of the sun because they are sensitive to exposure and easily burn.

 Adult Female Boxer Dog

 There are some Boxers that are born with high-maintenance conditions such as hearing loss or skin allergies.
 Unfortunately, skin conditions are costly, but usually, oatmeal baths and special dietary requirements prescribed by a vet can help alleviate concerns.

 If a boxer has a hearing loss, the dog can be trained to understand hand signals, sign language, or the use of flashlights.
 In fact, the entire boxer breed is naturally inquisitive and very intelligent.

-Given these circumstances, most breeders frown upon breeding practice with a White Boxer due to aforesaid health concerns and restrictions placed by the association for show.
-The idea of euthanasia does not sit well with most breeders and would rather spare these pups for family oriented purposes since they are overall very delightful pets.
+Given these circumstances, most breeders frown upon breeding practice with a White Boxer due to aforesaid health concerns and restrictions placed by the association for a show.
+The idea of euthanasia does not sit well with most breeders and would rather spare these pups for family-oriented purposes since they are overall very delightful pets.

 You Can't Register White Boxers With the AKC